Demolition Derby General Rules 2018 Trucks

 - In case of an emergency, the Track Officials will attempt to shut down the competition as quickly as possible.
 It is the drivers’ responsibility to respond as quickly as possible to directions.
 It may be your car on fire.

-- In 2017 all full sized trucks are allowed except mini trucks like S-10 and Ranger.
-Full sized 1980 and newer ½ or ¾ pickups, vans, suburbans, Astro vans and Aerostar vans are allowed.
-No ‘1 ton’ trucks .
+- In 2018 all full-sized trucks are allowed.
+This includes Full sized 1980 and newer ½ or ¾ pickups, vans, suburbans, Astro vans and Aerostar vans are allowed.
 Dodge Dakotas are considered a full sized truck.

 - Trucks previously run in derbies MAY be considered too badly damaged and unsafe, resulting in disqualification.
 Call or email with pictures first.